-- Clean all debris from machine especially underside of deck and affixed safety decals.
-Replace any missing or illegible decals. - Inspect cutter for worn or damaged components.
+- 1. Clean all debris from machine especially underside of deck and affixed safety decals.
+Replace any missing or illegible decals. - 2.
+Inspect cutter for worn or damaged components.
 Repair/replace before next use.
-Any replacement components installed during repair shall include the components current safety decals specified by the manufacturer to be affixed to the component. - 3.
-Store cutter in a dry place.
+Any replacement components installed during repair shall include the components current safety decals specified by the manufacturer to be affixed to the component.